Brachiosaurus: Growth

 Another plausible ontogenetic change is the increased pneumatization of the vertebrae.
 During growth, the diverticula of the air sacs invaded the bones and hollowed them out.
 SMA 0009 already has pleurocoels, pneumatic excavations, at the sides of its neck vertebrae.
 These are divided by a ridge but are otherwise still very simple in structure, compared with the extremely complex ridge systems typically shown by adult derived sauropods.
 Its dorsal vertebrae still completely lack these.

 Two traits are not so obviously linked to ontogeny.
 The neural spines of the rear dorsal vertebrae and the front sacral vertebrae are extremely compressed transversely, being eight times longer from front to rear than wide from side to side.
 The spinodiapophyseal lamina or "SPOL", the ridge normally running from each side of the neural spine toward each diapophysis, the transverse process bearing the contact facet for the upper rib head, is totally lacking.
 Both traits could be autapomorphies, unique derived characters proving that SMA 0009 represents a distinct species, but there are indications that these traits are growth-related as well.
 Of the basal sauropod Tazoudasaurus a young juvenile is known that also lacks the spinodiapophyseal lamina, whereas the adult form has an incipient ridge.
 Furthermore, a very young juvenile of Europasaurus had a weak SPOL but it is well developed in mature individuals.
 These two cases represent the only finds in which the condition can be checked; they suggest that the SPOL developed during growth.
 As this very ridge widens the neural spine, its transverse compression is not an independent trait and the development of the SPOL plausibly precedes the thickening of the neural spine with more mature animals.

 Sauropods were likely able to sexually reproduce before they attained their maximum individual size.
 The maturation rate differed between species.
 Its bone structure indicates that Brachiosaurus was able to reproduce when it reached forty percent of its maximal size.
+In 2005, Jack Horner estimated that Brachiosaurus reached adulthood in less than 20 years.